TheHive-Project/TheHiveDocs/TheHive4/README.md

  ready to use.

 ## Webhooks
 Webhooks were not integrated in TheHive 4.0-RC1, but are available since TheHive-4.0-RC2.
 They are now part of a new notification system that is almost ready but which still needs some work.
-The basic webhook functionality of the TheHive-3.x releases can be configured described at [[Administration/Webhook.md]].
+The basic webhook functionality of the TheHive-3.x releases can be configured as described [here](Administration/Webhook.md).

 ## License
 TheHive is an open source and free software released under the [AGPL](https://github.com/TheHive-Project/TheHive/blob/master/LICENSE) (Affero General Public License).
 We, TheHive Project, are committed to ensure that TheHive will remain a free and open source project on the long-run.